1ncontinentia/INC_Scripts_A3/README.md

 Place all files in your mission root folder.
 If you already have a description.ext or init.sqf, add the lines from these files into your pre-existing ones.

-Inside the INCON\INC_undercover and INCON\INC_intel folders, you will find the UCR_setup.sqf and INT_setup.sqf files.
+Inside the INCON\INC_undercover and INCON\INC_intel folders, you will find the XXX_setup.sqf files.
 Edit these to your preference.
 Also read the readme in the respective folders to find out how to set up the scripts fully for your mission.

 ## Overview